-In addition to a poor user experience, website load time affects your search engine ranking. indexing.
+In addition to a poor user experience, website load time affects your search engine ranking and indexing.
 A slow website means that search engines crawl fewer pages which negatively affects your indexation.

 How to check and track your website load time